Archives January 2023

 During times of transformational change, your frontline can serve as real-time resources and feedback mechanisms to monitor the progress of your new initiatives or efforts.
 However, many organizations need more capability to provide frontline employees with a way of escalating and delivering insights to leadership.

-Failing to consider your frontline potentially slows your reaction time to challenges such as new competitors and threats, and overestimating your company’s ability lulls you into false security.
+Failing to consider your frontline can potentially slow your reaction time to challenges such as new competitors and threats, and overestimating your company’s ability can lull you into false security.

 In the long term, the risk is that your people will lose trust in leadership, and you will experience lower productivity, low psychological safety, high turnover, and stifled innovation.